Orthogonal layers of parallelism in large-scale eigenvalue computations

 To see that this message is indeed true, note that the negligible cost of redistribution documented in Table~\ref{tab:FD} implies that the scalability of FD depends only on the scalability of the Chebyshev filter.
-The Chebyshev filter in the pillar layout shows perfect weak scaling, and for sufficiently many vectors per process column even strong scaling.
-We can thus conclude that the entire FD computation scales (almost perfectly).
+As explained in Sec.~\ref{sec:amortize} the Chebyshev filter in the pillar layout shows perfect weak scaling, and for sufficiently many vectors per process column even strong scaling.
+We can thus conclude that, owing to the pillar layout, the entire FD computation scales (almost) perfectly.